aka: Random Teleportation

 - Britanick: One of the side effects of the Fantastic Drug Herpex.
 Possibly its only effect, as it may not cure herpes.
 As seen in the spoof ad.

-- Flander's Company: Gadgeteer Genius Caleb has teleporation as a superpower; in episode "Unlimited", when his power gets out of control because of one of his invention, he starts blinking uncontrollably all over the place, to finally ends up in Egypt.
+- Flander's Company: Gadgeteer Genius Caleb has teleporation as a superpower; in episode "Unlimited", when his power gets out of control because of one of his inventions, he starts blinking uncontrollably all over the place, to finally ends up in Egypt.

 - Transformers Animated Season 3's "Transwarped" starts a story line about Omega Supreme being endlessly transported to random points in the universe before transporting yet again.